Motion in One Dimension

 The Reduced Mass

-The potential energy of the interaction of two particles depends only on the distance between them, i.e. on the magnitude of the difference in their radius vectors.
+The potential energy of the interaction depends only on the distance between the two particles, i.e. on the magnitude of the difference in their radius vectors.
 The Lagrangian of such a system is therefore

 Let